redhat-performance/quads/docs/switch-host-setup.md

    - These settings should match the physical routable VLAN interfaces that you have defined on your switches, along with their VLAN ID.

-### Run Tool to Import VLANS into MongoDB
+### Run Tool to Import VLANS into the Database

-Lastly, run the import tool to parse the VLAN YAML config and define these VLANs into your QUADS MongoDB.
+Lastly, run the import tool to parse the VLAN YAML config and define these VLANs into your QUADS database.

 ```
 cd /opt/quads/
-python quads/tools/vlan_yaml_to_mongo.py --yaml /opt/quads/conf/vlans.yml
+python3 /usr/lib/python3.12/site-packages/quads/tools/vlan_yaml_to_db.py --yaml /opt/quads/conf/vlans.yml
 ```